martinpetlus/mkobj/README.md

 ---

-This JavaScript utility allows you to easily create **objects with optional properties**, as this is not very straightforward in JS.
+This JavaScript utility allows you to easily create **objects with optional (conditional) properties**, as this is not very straightforward in JS.

 ## Installation